 10 hours, 3 credits.
 Supervised field experience in an agency offering health education/health promotion programs.
 PREREQ: Completion of 15 graduate credits in health education.
+Subject to departmental permission, students currently employed in the field of health education may take a HEA elective in lieu of HEA 670.

-HEA 671: Concepts of Wellness.
+HEA 671: Teaching Strategies for Health: Psychosocial Wellness.

 3 hours, 3 credits.
-Study of wellness and how to achieve a wellness lifestyle.
-Examines dimensions of wellness and sociocultural influences on health.
-Emphasis will be on educational strategies to promote wellness among diverse populations.
+Study of psychosocial wellness incorporating mental, emotional, family, and social health.
+Emphasis will be on using educational strategies to promote psychosocial wellness among students from PRE-K-12.

-HEA 672: Promoting Health.
+HEA 672: Teaching Strategies for Health: Health Promotion Behaviors.

 3 hours, 3 credits.
-Study of health promotion and how to promote personal and interpersonal health.
-Examines health issues across generations.
-Emphasis on educational strategies to promote health among various age groups.
+Study of health behaviors and the promotion of healthy lifestyles.
+Emphasis will be on using educational strategies to promote health among students from PRE-K-12.

-HEA 673: Preventing Disease and Disability.
+HEA 673: Teaching Strategies for Health: Disease and Disability.

 3 hours, 3 credits.
-Examines the etiology of health problems, risk factors for diseases and disabilities, and attitudes and issues relating to death and dying.
-Emphasis on educational strategies to identify and reduce risks for various health problems.
+Examines the etiology of health problems and risk factors for diseases and disabilities.
+Emphasis will be on using educational strategies to identify and reduce risks for various health problems among students from PRE-K-12.